veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/openid-authentication.md

 2. Next, create a **Client Scope** named `groups`.
 Once created, under **Clients > anka > Client Scopes**, add the `groups` Client Scope (select it and then click **Add Selected**).
 Then, back under the `groups` **Client Scope**, **Mappers**, click **Add Builtin**, and choose `groups`, then **Add Selected**.

+2. Under `Roles` add `anka-build-cloud-access`.
+    > The role is what matches with the group name in the Controller UI's Admin panel where you set specific access permissions for certain groups/users.

-3. You can now create a group called `anka-controller-access` and then join it to the user you created.
+3. You can now create a group called `anka-build-cloud-access` and under **Role Mappings**, add the role: `anka-build-cloud-access`.
+Then, join it to the user you created.

 At this point, you'll have Keycloak ready to use with your Anka Build Cloud Controller.
 Though, we need first to enable it.